Welcome from the Dean

 In that sense, times have not changed.
 We use music to carry us through our lives every day, perhaps in ways that go unnoticed.
 When we are born, when we graduate, when we are married, when we die, almost inevitably, we need music.
 Consider the simplest of birthday celebrations—cake, candles, and that old, familiar song–and there you have it, the essential nourishments of a human life: food, fire, and music.

 In crisis, we turn to music instinctively, reflexively.
-In response to the tragic events surrounding the Boston Marathon this past April, our leaders called us to an interfaith service of commemoration and prayer.
+In response to the tragic bombings at the 2013 Boston Marathon, our leaders called us to an interfaith service of commemoration and prayer.
 Who were those essential leaders; to whom did we turn?
 The President of the United States, clerics of many representative faiths, and cellist Yo Yo Ma, one of our nation’s most celebrated musical leaders.
 Once again, there you have it: state, church, and music, used to establish order and meaning in our lives.

 Millennia before science helped us understand our existence or languages helped us share it, music was one of the primary ways we gathered and created community with one another.
 So it is beautifully symbolic that this community—Ithaca College—first gathered in 1892 as a group of musicians, founding the Ithaca Conservatory of Music.
 In time, other communities of learners joined us—men and women equally devoted to their respective practices, connected by music.
 When we outgrew our historical, downtown location, we moved up the hill together to become the comprehensive liberal arts college you see today.